Cornell Law School: Apply

 Thank you for your interest in Cornell Law School.

-Applicants must hold a baccalaureate degree from a regionally accredited college or university (or the international equivalent) and must take the Law School Admission Test (LSAT).
+Applicants must hold a baccalaureate degree from a regionally accredited college or university (or the international equivalent) and must take the Law School Admission Test (LSAT), Graduate Record Examination (GRE), or Graduate Management Admission Test (GMAT).
 If you have questions about your eligibility, please contact the Admissions Office.

 Your application and all supporting documents must be submitted through the Law School Admission Council (LSAC) by the following deadlines: